black-backdoor/black-backdoor/README.md

 - 📊 **Data Science:** Turning data into insights through visualization.

 ### 🌟 Featured Projects
+- [**LockTimeNotification**](https://github.com/black-backdoor/LockTimeNotification): Notifies you when your computer is unlocked, showing the time elapsed.
 - [**MeOS**](https://github.com/black-backdoor/MeOS): A fun, web-based operating system experience.

 Feel free to check out [my repositories](https://github.com/black-backdoor?tab=repositories) to see more of what I’ve worked on.